elixirfocus/greeter/README.md

 Built using Elixir 1.11 and Phoenix 1.5.5.

+## Audience and Expectations

-Audience: This tutorial assumes no previous Elixir experience.
+This tutorial assumes no previous Elixir experience.

 END IMAGE